openhab/openhab-docs/tutorials/getting_started/rules_blockly.md

 These are where you'll access Items, call actions, get data from persistence, create Timers (a way to schedule some code to run in the future), etc.

 The Library category is where Blockly Libraries installed from the Marketplace will appear (see below and the previous discussion on Rule Templates).

-This tutorial is not going to be a full tutorial on how to write code in Blockly.
-See the [Blockly Reference]({{base}}/configuration/blockly/index.html) for a detailed tutorial and reference for doing that.
-Instead it's a higher level example of building a rule step-by-step using Blockly.

 Some sections will be short.
 If you are missing details, see the previous section for details as most of the steps are the same for creating *all* rules in the UI.